AdaCore/spark2014/docs/ug/spark_2014.rst

 ghost code is not present in the object code, there is no additional cost for maintaining its traceability and ensuring its coverage by tests.

-|GNAT Pro| provides an easy means to check that no ghost code is present in a
+|GNAT Pro| provides an easy means to check that no ignored ghost code is
-given object code or executable, which relies on the property that, by definition, each ghost declaration or ghost statement mentions at least one ghost entity. |GNAT Pro| prefixes all names of such ghost entities in the object code with the string ``___ghost``.
-The initial triple underscore ensures that this substring cannot appear anywhere in the name of non-ghost entities.
+present in a given object code or executable, which relies on the property that, by definition, each ghost declaration or ghost statement mentions at least one ghost entity. |GNAT Pro| prefixes all names of such ignored ghost entities in the object code with the string ``___ghost``.
+The initial triple underscore ensures that this substring cannot appear anywhere in the name of non-ghost entities or ghost entities that are not ignored.
 Thus, one only needs to check that the substring ``___ghost`` does not appear in the list of names from the object code or executable.

 On Unix-like platforms, this can done by checking that the following command does not output anything::